 Bibb County High School

-- Bibb County High School's student population of 510 students has declined by 5% over five school years.
+Bibb County High School's student population of 510 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 9-12|

 Bibb County High School is ranked within the top 50% of all 1,270 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2017-18 school year.